devustine/COS101/fullnotes/07_computer-spec.md

 ## Processor (CPU)

-The processor determines how fast your computer processes instructions, isn't it?
-You want your application to run really fast.
-You want your 3D rendering to run very, very fast.
-You want a graphics application to render really fast.
+The processor determines how fast your computer processes instructions.
+You want your applications to run really fast especially tasks like 3D rendering or graphics applications, which need to process and render very quickly.

 ### Why Processor Speed Matters
 It is important to pay attention to your processor specifications.
 Instructions that you want to run pretty fast could be: